tdickman/goes-notify/README.md

 # Usage:

 1. Set the following enviroment variables:
-    - FB_SUB = The firebase subdomain to store state in
     - PB_KEY = The pushbullet api key to use
     - PB_CHAN = The pushbullet channel to post to (the tag name).
 This must have been created under your account.
     - USERNAME = The username for goes.